MaastrichtU-IDS/global-studies/index.md

 Today is an introduction to statistics and coding in Python for our students in Global Studies.
 This tutorial references JupyterLab, but can be taught using a regular Python interpreter as well as Google Colab.
 Please note that this tutorial uses Python 3.

 ## Tutorial objectives
-Today we aim to get prepare for our Assignment 1.
-For that, our goals are:
+Today we aim to get ready for our Assignment 1.
+Thus, our specific objectives are:

 1. Install anaconda and JupyterLab in your computer.
 2. Create a notebook in save it as PDF.